uf-mil/mil/Sub-Switch.md

 Sub switch is a Cisco WS-2960G-8TC-L, running IOS 12.2(50)SE5.
-It is a 8 port Layer 2 managed gigabit switch.
+It is a 8 port layer 2 managed gigabit switch.

 Port 1 is reserved for the tether.
-This is because all data from port 8 is mirrored on port 8 (SPAN).
+This is because all traffic from port 8 is mirrored on port 8 (SPAN).
 Do not connect your computer to port 8, unless you know what you are doing.
 There is a cap on port 8 to further prevent accidental use of that port.

-Sub switch is **not to be plugged into the MIL network, IP conflicts will occur as well as competing DHCP servers**
+Sub switch is **not to be plugged into the MIL network, IP conflicts will occur as well as competing DHCP servers**.

 SSH into 192.168.1.1, port 22.
 Login is sub/subjugator.
 Enable secret is subjugator.